charlieciordia/-w2-pandas-Carlos-Ciordia/.ipynb_checkpoints/README-checkpoint.md

 - **Folder notebook:**

-   - **main.ipynb**: this file is the playground.
+   - **main.ipynb**: in this file all the work is done.
-   - **Limpieza de datos.ipynb**: the file where the cleaning methods are applied.
+   - **Limpieza de datos.ipynb**: in this file the cleaning methods are applied.
+The functions that are applied are obtained from the file.
-   - **Visualización .ipynb**: this is the file to visualize the graphics, using seaborn, after cleaning the data.
+   - **Visualización .ipynb**: in this file data is visualized by means of graphics, using seaborn.

 - **Folder img:**
    - the folder to save memes and graphs from the data analysis.